 What is Acetylene?

-C2H2 is simplest alkyne chemical compound with chemical name Acetylene.
+C2H2 is the simplest alkyne chemical compound with the chemical name Acetylene.

 Acetylene is also called Ethyne or Narcylen or Vinylene.
 It is widely used as a chemical building block and as a fuel.
-In its pure form, it is unstable is handled as a solution.
+In its pure form, it is unstable and is handled as a solution.
 It is an unsaturated compound the two carbon atoms in it are linked together with a double bond.